wethod/learning-center-staging/content/alerts/index.md

 This alert is shown if you're manager of a project for which are planned (in the future) more days than the last project status days.
 What's the meaning of requiring more resources than what you really need?

-### Client PO / Project Probablity
+### Client PO

 This alert is shown to the project manager if one of the following situations happens:

-* Project has probability of 100% but there isn't a Purchase Order set for the project;
+* Project has probability of 100% or has some Invoices but there isn't a Purchase Order set for the project;

 * A Purchase Order is set for the project despite its probability is lower than 100%.